 That's not a problem with the one-time sealed bid solicitation.
 Make your best offer.
 Bid what you can afford.
-If you aren't the high bidder, that must mean someone else wanted it more or, perhaps, they could afford to pay more.
+If you aren't the high bidder, that must mean someone else wanted it more.
 Regardless, there was nothing personal.